 - Study Abroad Advisory of Student Risk

-Homestays are located in the Cape Flats area of Cape Town, in a residential neighborhood called Vanguard Estates.
-This area is usually not visited by most tourists, as it is where most “non-white” Capetonians live.
+You will stay in a homestays located in the Cape Flats area of Cape Town, a residential neighborhood called Vanguard Estates.
+This area is usually not visited by most tourists as it is where most “non-white” Capetonians live.
 The neighborhood is considered middle class and most families are racially mixed.
-There are usually two students per homestay, each student with his/her own room.
-Personal transportation is not very reliable.
-However, there is a mall about five blocks away where students may pick up personal supplies as needed (clothes, internet, coffee shops, haircut, laundry, etc.).
+There are usually two students per homestay, each student with their own room.

 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange alternative lodging.
 Please note that elevators, air conditioners and other modern conveniences may not be available in all locations.

 Two meals a day plus a snack provided for lunch.

 Short excursions and day trips are included during orientation week.

 Orientation Week Sample Schedule:

 - Welcome barbecue (Braai)